 Stress can be caused by anything — good and bad.
 Your body reacts to these changes with physical, mental, and emotional responses.
 Sometimes we don’t realize how many things contribute to stress, and how issues that stress causes in turn.

-Chronic stress is different than a sudden burst of adrenaline due to immediate danger like a fire or a car crash.
+Chronic stress is different from a sudden burst of adrenaline due to immediate danger like a fire or a car crash.
 A steady stream of adrenaline wears on your body and stress on the arteries.

 Your arteries are like a firehose.
-They can handle enormous amounts of pressure during stressful times when your heart pumps hard and fast, especially when you need more oxygenated blood during emergency, but can’t handle constant pressure.
+They can handle enormous amounts of pressure during stressful times when your heart pumps hard and fast, especially when you need more oxygenated blood during an emergency, but can’t handle constant pressure.

 Chronic stress is like using a fire hose to water your garden for 12 hours in a row.
 That blast of high-pressure water will not only ruin your garden, but also destroy the fire hose.
 The day to day constant stress you encounter such as your job, family, traffic is the worst kind of stress in your body.

 Your blood vessels are the fire hose, they can handle the pressure long enough to put out the occasional fire but can’t handle the kind of pressure all day every day.
-And guess what part of the male body needs thos precious blood vessels to sustain an erection?
+And guess what part of the male body needs those precious blood vessels to sustain an erection?

 Erections are about adequate blood flow.
 Chronic stress environment will eventually damage the way your blood vessels function, making it one of the leading causes of erectile dysfunction (ED).